apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

 The intention is to first implement this for OBS buckets.
 Then address FSO buckets.

+Multi-part keys need more investigation and hence are also excluded in the initial version.

 ## Changes Required

 In order to enable the above steps on Ozone, several small changes are needed.